killerstorm/rell/doc/guide/general.rst

 Include
 -------

-A Rell file can include contents other Rell files.
+A Rell file can include contents of other Rell files.

 Suppose file ``helper.rell`` contains: